Photo of a notebook with a list of Self Care items

 It’s not always easy to prioritize yourself when you’re juggling kids, work, and a never-ending to-do list.

-The key isn’t about making huge changes—it’s about weaving small, meaningful habits into your day that help you feel happier and more energized.
+The key for me isn’t about making huge changes; it’s about weaving small, meaningful habits into my day that help me feel happier and more energized.

-The list you’re about to read isn’t something I manage to do every single day, but I try to stick to my routines, especially in the mornings.
+The list you’re about to read isn’t something I manage to do every single day, but I try to stick to my routines, especially in the morning and in the evening.

 The saying “you are what you eat” has never been more relevant.
 After 40, metabolism slows down, and our nutritional needs shift.

 • Prioritize protein: Protein is essential for maintaining muscle mass, which naturally declines as we age.
-Include lean proteins like chicken, fish, eggs, beans, and nuts in your meals.
+I always try to include protein in all my meals.

 • A lot of healthy fats: Omega-3-rich foods like salmon, walnuts, and flaxseeds can help keep your brain sharp and your heart healthy.